colleencopeland0409-hub/TripleTen_Projects/README.md

 # TripleTen_Projects
-Projects completed while at TripleTen in the Business Intelligence Bootcamp
+Projects completed while at TripleTen in the Business Intelligence Bootcamp, and some personal projects for growth.

 | Project number | Title | Description |